michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ### Rescaling Daily Data Method

-The preprocessed data used for the conference paper can be found on the `gt_rsv-stitched` directory.
+The preprocessed data used for the conference paper can be found on the `gt_rsv_stitched` directory.

 This Rescaling Daily Data algorithm uses weekly data as a reference to rescale daily data, ensuring consistent relative search volumes across different time periods.
 It was also originally derived from the data preprocessing used in the study below: